The Best Places to Eat in the Denver Airport

 Closest gate: C32

-Great Divide has long been a standard-bearer of brewing prowess in the City of Denver.
-Beer for beer, there might not be a suds custodian with a higher batting average.
-And looky here, GD has gone and outdone itself with this new spot.
-Start with the bar which features a dozen Great Divide drafts (plus more beer offerings), as well as cocktails made with its beers, wines, and liquor -- the whole deal.
-The menu, itself, goes beyond standard bar fare and features Colorado-inspired offerings like lamb meatballs, bison chili, and a burger made fresh with local beef.
+Great Divide has long been a beacon of brewing prowess in the City of Denver, with this airport locale impressive in its own right.
+Start at the bar, which features a dozen Great Divide drafts (plus even more beer offerings) as well as cocktails, wine, and liquor.
+Then explore the food menu, which goes beyond standard bar fare with Colorado-inspired offerings like lamb meatballs, bison chili, and one of the best airport burgers you’ll ever have.

 Even if you didn’t have the chance to eat Mexican food in Denver on your trip -- or are simply connecting -- La Casita has your back.
 At the bar that’s tucked into a corner of the food court, you’ll find margaritas, burritos (including of the breakfast variety), and D-Town’s aforementioned crown jewel: green chile.
 The best part?
 You can get La Casita’s specialty tamales to go.